Saikus08/custom_gem_using_rails_engine/README.md

-# PrefixIds
+# Prefix Ids
-PrefixesIds module allows your ActiveRecord records to have a custom prefix set when created.
+Prefix Ids module allows your ActiveRecord records to have a custom prefix set when created.

 ## Usage
 How to use my plugin.